Areas of Business:

 SKYEVIEW: Goat feeding is considered a "lean game" in the Philippines (try the kare-kare stew as an e. g.) so new developments hypothesized to delay marbling by feeding almost exclusively bypass protein and starch from copra meal and corn meal (yellow) as is practiced in the Philippines with a maintenance ration of seaweeds and seagrasses mainly for high quality fibre and to maintain minimal healthy rumen function is proposed.
 New biological and chemical methods such as treatment with lactic acid or urea-formaldehyde to create bypass conditions in the rumen for escape of protein, carbohydrate and fats in concentrate will be favourable approaches.
 A moratorium on growth promoters (e. g. bovine growth hormone or bGH) will be declared likely in public policy in farming practices for a balanced "organic" approach.

 SKYEVIEW: As we speak, the Negros Island region is being transformed into the renewable energy capital of the Philippines in geothermally charged electrical grid co-ops and solar power.
-Marine hydroponics and fuel renewables could be just around the corner.
+Additionally, marine hydroponics with other fuel renewables could be just around the corner from 2021 and onwards.
+By our best reckoning after obseerving the Internet seagrass is gaining biological attention as a coastal erosion breaker and environmental saviour further to this end.

 SKYEVIEW: At SkyeBlue we are confident that seagrassponics, as the land-based alternative to off-shore marine-based aquafarming of seaweed, will soon revolutionize opportunities in the use of high-quality feedstock that is readily available using minimal land use in terms of square area with efficiently controlled inputs to optimize production output, primarily addressing the issues of both: (a) boosting growth rate, quite dramatically, using both gene optimization through selective mutagenesis and with, note, non-GMO protoplasmic fusion, (b) together with biocontainment of pollen-bearing cultivar species using biocides from designer secondary plant alkaloids and, just as important as producing biofeedstock, the primary stream of biopharma aquaponics with its downstream production and isolation using, as before, boosted growth rate development of the host species and with appropriate controls for biocontainment.
 We will be reporting more on ongoing developments with these new species in the way of production methods through more basic research in this area of agronomic biotech.